-We taped the conversation on July 30th, 2017, and my talk with Peter on August 7th.
+We taped this conversation on September 17th, 2017.
 We interview people you don’t know, about a subject no one wants to talk about.
 We hope to encourage people in the process of deconstructing their faith and help curb the loneliness that accompanies it.
 We think the world is a better place when more people live by sight, not by faith.
 Please subscribe to our podcast, and leave a review wherever you listen to podcasts.
 Our show is available on most podcast platforms.
-Also, you can support us monetarily in two easy ways: you can pledge one dollar per episode through Patreon; that’s www.patreon.com/eapodcast, or leave a lump-sum donation through PayPal at our website, www.everyonesagnostic.com.
+Also, you can support us monetarily in two easy ways: you can pledge one dollar per episode or more through Patreon; that’s www.patreon.com/eapodcast, or leave a lump-sum donation through PayPal at our website, www.everyonesagnostic.com.
 The smallest contribution is greatly appreciated.

-Thanks for listening and be a yes-sayer to what is.
+Thanks for listening and try to cooperate with reality while making effective changes to improve it.
+In other words, be a yes-sayer to what is.